apache/incubator-teaclave-sgx-sdk/Readme.md

 * Everything about [environment setup](https://github.com/baidu/rust-sgx-sdk/wiki/Environment-Setup)

+## v1.0.8 Release

+Supports the most recent Rust nightly (nightly-2019-05-20) and Rust stable (stable-2019-05-14).
+Bug fixes in memory allocator and panicking routines.
+New third party libraries to support kvdb-memorydb.
+Please refer to [release_notes](release_notes.md) for more details.

 ## v1.0.7 Release

 Supports Intel SGX SDK v2.5.
 Master branch supports Rust nightly build (nightly-2019-04-26) and stable branch supports Rust stable build (stable-2019-04-25).
 Refactored `sgx_tstd` to support `mio`.
 More sample codes added, including Java/Go clients for ue-ra (Thanks to @bradyjoestar)!.
 And we are maintaining forks of popular crates on Github organization [mesalock-linux](https://github.com/mesalock-linux).
 The ported crates are syncing with the original crates with the help of [Pull](https://pull.now.sh) bot and we manually port almost all tests from the original crates to test if the ported crate works well in SGX.
 Please refer to [release_notes](release_notes.md) for further details.